wwarthen/RomWBW/ReadMe.txt

 ZPM3 is an interesting combination of the features of both CP/M 3 and ZCPR 3.
 Essentially, it has the features of and compatibility with both.

-Like CP/M 3, to make ZPM3 boot disk, you put CPM3.SYS on the system tracks of the disk.
+Like CP/M 3, to make ZPM3 boot disk, you put CPMLDR.SYS on the system tracks of the disk.

 FreeRTOS

 Note that Phillip Stevens has also ported FreeRTOS to run under RomWBW.
-FreeRTOS is not provided in the RomWBW distribution, but is available from Phillip.
+FreeRTOS is not provided in the RomWBW distribution.
+You can contact Phillip for availability.

 Transferring Files